DVD Player

 Cons:

-• It is a commercial software.
+• It is a commercial player.
 However, a free trial is offered.

 3PowerDVD Ultra